AshKyd/skylinestimes/src/site/posts/2020-04-30-cities-skylines-free-on-playstation.md

 Only the base game is available in this free drop, so if you want to play with any of the extra add-on content you will still need to spend some moolah.

 PlayStation Plus is a subscription service that gives you online multiplayer, discounts on games from the PlayStation Store, and two free PS4 games to download and play each month.
-You can [read more about the announcement on the Playstation blog](https://blog.eu.playstation.com/2020/04/29/cities-skylines-and-farming-simulator-19-are-your-playstation-plus-games-for-may/).
+You can [read more about the announcement](https://blog.eu.playstation.com/2020/04/29/cities-skylines-and-farming-simulator-19-are-your-playstation-plus-games-for-may/) or find [past Playstation Plus titles](https://blog.eu.playstation.com/tag/ps-plus/) on the Playstation blog.